Advancing Knowledge,

-Cardiovascular disease (CVD) refers to a range of heart and blood vessel disorders—including heart attacks, strokes, and coronary artery disease—that are leading causes of death worldwide.
-While CVD affects all populations, South Asians (those from India, Pakistan, Bangladesh, Sri Lanka, Nepal, and nearby regions) face a significantly elevated risk.
-This increased vulnerability stems from a complex interplay of genetic predisposition, unhealthy lifestyle patterns, and environmental stressors, making early prevention and targeted intervention essential.
+Cardiovascular disease (CVD) refers to a range of heart and blood vessel disorders, including heart attacks, strokes, and coronary artery disease, that are leading causes of death worldwide.
+While CVD affects all populations, South Asians face a significantly elevated risk stemming from a complex interplay of genetic predisposition, unhealthy lifestyle patterns, and environmental stressors, making early prevention and targeted intervention essential.

 Detecting Risk Before It Strikes